heniu1985/taurus-mercatus/README.md

 To-do list:

+* Add function which will download all qoutes from Warsaw Stock Exchange.
 * Indicators.py:
-  * Write function to calculate Relative Strenght Index:
+  * Add function to calculate Relative Strenght Index:
     1. Take data from 14 periods
     2. Check how many times in that period prices are higher/lower than previous day.
     3. Calculate average from prices which was higher/lower.
     4. Calculate Relative Strength (AvgHigher/AvgLower).
     5. Calculate Relative Strength Index (100 - (100  / (1 + RS))).
-  * Write function to calculate True Strenght Index.
+  * Add function to calculate True Strenght Index.
-* Download files with quotes.
-* Will be updated.
+* Add function that will count signals in my strategy from calculated indicators.
+* Add function that will send signals to email.
+* Add function that will send signals by sms.
+* Automate program to send signals every friday evening.
+* Later maybe expand program with additional indicators and strategies

 ## Status